FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 }
 ```

-The `dep` keyword in the main library includes the dependency, making all of its functions and structs accessible from the main library.
+The `dep` keyword in the main library includes a dependency on another library, making all of its items (such as functions and structs) accessible from the main library.
 The `dep` keyword simply makes the library a dependency and fully accessible within the current context.

 ## Using Libraries